yadayadajaychan/zwc/doc/specification.md

 will require 4 to 2 zero-width characters to encode it, depending on the specified encoding.
 The payload is separated from the header and checksum by the delim character.

-If Reed-Solomon ECC is specified, the data is encoded with ECC before being converted to zero-width characters.

 ## Checksum